munificent/craftinginterpreters/book/parsing-expressions.md

 factor → unary ( "*" | "/" ) unary
 ```

 Except that's not *quite* right.
 We broke associativity.
-The above rule `factor`
+This `factor` rule
 doesn't allow `1 * 2 * 3`.
 To support associativity, we make one side permit
 expressions at the *same* level.
-Which side we choose determines if the grammar
+Which side we choose determines if the operator
 is left- or right-associative.
 Since multiplication and <span
-name="div">division</span> are left-associative, it would be:
+name="div">division</span> are left-associative, it's:

 <aside name="div">

-Ignoring issues around floating-point roundoff and overflow, it doesn't really matter whether you treat multiplication as left- or right-associative -- you'll get the same result either way.
+Ignoring issues around floating-point roundoff and overflow, it doesn't really
+matter whether you treat multiplication as left- or right-associative -- you'll
+get the same result either way.
 Division definitely does matter.

 </aside>